-If you are a master in Cascading Style Sheets, you might not need to use any CSS framework to design a web page, but if you are not, then using the CSS frameworks, you can design a web page like a professional.
+If you are a master in Cascading Style Sheets, you might not need to use any CSS framework to design a web page.
+But if you are using one, you can design a web page like a professional.

 There are lots of properties and values along with the rules and media queries in CSS, and you have to use all these tools to make a responsive web page.
 Instead of writing code from scratch, we can simply use a CSS framework and its pre-defined classes and ids and save a lot of time.

 This article aims at making you aware of some of the best CSS frameworks that help you create responsive website design.